xtuna/Assets/README.md

 ## Credits

-All assets designed and created by Cozy Cuisine
+All assets designed and created by Ma.
+Cristina S. Velasco (UI/UX Designer)

 ## License